 - Global Genes online and on Twitter @GlobalGenes

-Erica Ramos, MS, CGC, is a personalized medicine expert for the National Society of Genetic Counselors and is a Staff Genetic Counselor at Illumina, Inc. in San Diego.
+Erica Ramos, MS, CGC, is the President of the National Society of Genetic Counselors and a personalized medicine expert.
+She is the Associate Director of Market Development at Illumina, Inc. in San Diego.